 Colnago C60 Paint Process

 From 2000 onwards the successor to the C40, the C50 was followed by the C59, C60 and in 2018 the C64.
 Each new edition tweaked to offer more improved performance and the mythical, ‘magic carpet ride’ qualities.
 All of the C range were always, and are still, hand-built and hand painted in Italy, the latest C64 included.
 As well as the C series top end carbon frames, Colnago introduced a series of frames at a more cost-effective price point for riders wanting the Colnago name but without the high price tag.
 Throughout their history Colnago have sponsored pro cycling teams.
-These include the infamous Mapei team, Thomas Voeckler’s Europcar team and in 2018, the UAE Team emirates including Rui Costa and Dan Martin.
+These include the infamous Mapei team, Thomas Voeckler’s Europcar team and in 2018, the UAE Team Emirates including Rui Costa and later, Tadej Pogacar.

 Colnago Range at Merlin